toddy15/spamdetect/README.md

 This enables you to do statistical spam detection, for example in a guestbook or contact forms.

+The package currently supports Laravel 11, 10, and 9.

 ## Installation

 You can install the package via composer: